top of page

 Step 1: The first step is identical to the closed-tray technique.
 Verify osseointegration and make sure the appropriate parts have been ordered.
 For open-tray impression copings, most implant companies fabricate them in a short and a long size.
 The short is usually used in the posterior where there is limited inter-arch space, and the long is typically used in the anterior.

-Screen Shot 2020-06-22 at 4.56.50 PM.png
+Screen Shot 2020-06-22 at 4.56.50

 Step 2: As with the closed-tray technique, the healing abutment should be removed, and the open-tray impression coping is seated and hand-tightened.